JanMosigItemis/fluffyj/README.md

 `mvn clean install`

 # Sneaky
-With `de.itemis.mosig.fluffyj.sneaky.Sneaky` it is possible to throw checked exceptions without the need to declare them.
+With `de.itemis.fluffyj.sneaky.Sneaky` it is possible to throw checked exceptions without the need to declare them.
 This is done by using the so called **Sneaky Throws Paradigm**, hence the name.

 This may come in handy in some edge cases where throwing a Throwable is not permitted by the compiler, but wrapping it in a `RuntimeException` may cause pain when handling errors on higher levels of the call stack.
 Also it may just be very uncomfortable or impossible to do proper error handling within a lambda expression.
 This is especially true for legacy code that does not allow checked exceptions to be thrown but does also not permit breaking changes to public interfaces.
 With Sneaky, you may just do it like this: